astriaorg/astria/crates/astria-eyre/README.md

 formatted.
 This means the error is either missing its cause-chain, or the event is no longer machine-parseable.

-`astria-eyre` ensures that emitted erors contain their full JSON-formatted cause-chain.
+`astria-eyre` ensures that emitted errors contain their full JSON-formatted cause-chain.

 Note that the example does not install a [`tracing-subscriber`].